About

 Computable Bounds on Convergence of Markov Chains in Wasserstein Distance

-with Jose Blanchet and Peter Glynn, submitted, [arXiv]
+with Jose Blanchet and Peter Glynn, minor revision at AAP, arXiv

 Estimating the Convergence Rate to Equilibrium of a Markov Chain via Simulation